nytorq/TOP-dropdown-and-carousel/README.md

-# TOP-Todo-list
+# TOP Dropdown and Carousel Proejct
-Project from The Odin Project, Todo List.
+This is a mini-project from The Odin Project's lesson, [Javascript Dynamic User Interface Interactions](https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions).